enthought/traits-futures/docs/source/guide/advanced.rst

 must accept two arguments (which will be passed by position): ``send`` and ``cancelled``.
 The ``send`` object is a callable which will be used to send messages to the foreground.
 The ``cancelled`` object is a zero-argument callable which can be used to check for cancellation requests.
+For convenience, we inherit from |BaseTask|, which takes care of sending standard messages to the future letting the future know that the background task has started, stopped, or raised an exception.

 Here's the ``fizz_buzz`` callable.

 .. literalinclude:: examples/fizz_buzz_task.py
     :start-after: start fizz_buzz